Young Persons Befriending Service

 “It’s good – she listens to me and lets me know the things I want to talk about are important.” — Young person aged 13.

 If you would like to refer a young person or would like further information about the Young Persons Befriending Service please contact any member of the team (contact details are further down the page)

 Do you know a young person you would like to refer?

 The Young Persons Befriending Service operates an open referral system so that the support which befriending offers is readily accessible to the most vulnerable.
+We will do our best to remove any barriers for a referral whether that’s about adapting procedures or materials so please let us know how we can help.
 It is important to discuss the Service with the young person and their parents/carers before making the referral.
 Support staff will gather as much information as possible about the young person, their circumstances, abilities and interests so that the Service can identify the most suitable volunteer befriender for each individual young person.
 The emphasis on the best match for each young person means that waiting times for young people are not the primary factor in the matching process.
 Befriending provides an addition to services for children and families so support staff will maintain contact with referring agencies throughout a match so that the service can respond to changing circumstances or simply be informed about what’s going on for the young person.
+It is important for referrers and others to let us know about any change in circumstances for a young person so that we are sure that befriending is the right service for them and that we can identify the best befriender for each young person.
 Support staff will be happy to update referrers on a befriending match on a regular basis and attend reviews or planning meetings so that befriending can complement other service provision.

 Abbey House (1st Floor),